shirshendu/tendrl2-vagrant/README.md

 If you like to clean up disk space or there are updates to the images do the following:

-* on VirtualBox - remove the VM instances named `packer-tendrl-server-...` and `packer-tendrl-node-...` (these are base images for the clones)
+* on VirtualBox - remove the VM instances named `packer-gd2-...` (these are base images for the clones)
 * on libvirt
   * run `virsh vol-list default` to list all images in your `default` storage pool (adjust the name if you are using a different one)
-  * run `virsh vol-delete tendrl-node-... default` and  `virsh vol-delete tendrl-server-... default` to delete the images starting with `tendrl-node-...` and `tendrl-server-...` (replace with full name) from the default pool
+  * run `virsh vol-delete gd2-... default` and  `virsh vol-delete gd2-... default` to delete the images starting with `gd2-...`(replace with full name) from the default pool
 * run `vagrant box update`

 Next time you do `vagrant up` it will automatically pull new images.